camillemmoore/Power_Genetics/genpwr/README.md

 The genpwr Package
 =========================

-The informativeDropout package for R (>3.5.1) performs power and sample size calculations
+The genpwr package for R (>3.5.1) performs power and sample size calculations
     for case/control genetic association studies and allows for
     model mis-specification.